kubewarden/docs/src/quick-start.md

 ### ClusterAdmissionPolicy

 The `ClusterAdmissionPolicy` resource is the core of the Kubewarden stack.
-This resource defines how the policies are evaluated.
+This resource defines how policies evaluate requests.

 Enforcing policies is the most common operation which a Kubernetes administrator will perform.
 You can declare as many policies as you want, and each policy will target a specific Kubernetes resource (i.e. ` pods`) and list the type of operation that will be applied for the targeted resource.
 The operations available are `CREATE`, `UPDATE`, `DELETE` and `CONNECT`.